alelazcano/alelazcano/README.md

 <details>
   <summary>Ethical hacker's apprentice (freelance out of curiosity, basically a hobby)</summary>

-  _All vulnerabilities and accesses were reported in detail to those responsible for each case and people with the possibility of correcting it._
+  _All the vulnerabilities were duly notified to the responsible companies or institutions, in addition to the competent security center and in some cases shared with foundations on security and freedom in the network for the proper management of their responsible disclosure and monitoring._

 - regional bank, human resources system.
 - real estate, document management system.
 - dental care center, reservation system.
 - educational center, data of pre-registered students.
 - important hospital, vulnerability in WordPress blog plugins.
+- growing social network, data breach (sensitive private data).
 </details>